MadBomber/aia/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/MadBomber/aia.

-I've designed `aia` so that it should be easy to integrate other backend LLM processors.
-If you've found one that you like, send me a pull request or a feature request.

 When you find problems with `aia` please note them as an issue.
 This thing was written mostly by a human and you know how error prone humans are.
 There should be plenty of errors to find.